 Make hand sanitizer available for when they can’t use soap and water.
 Children this age also need to be encouraged to keep their hands away from their face — no thumb sucking, fingernail biting, eye rubbing and the like.
 Those are all really good ways to spread any kind of virus, Dr. Brockman said.

-Norton Children’s Medical Associates, affiliated with UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Greater Louisville, including Southern Indiana.
+Norton Children’s Medical Group, affiliated with UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Greater Louisville, including Southern Indiana.